nickbrandt/GitLab/doc/ci/multi_project_pipelines.md

 ### Mirroring status from upstream pipeline

-You can mirror the pipeline status from an upstream pipeline to a bridge job by using the `needs:project` keyword.
+You can mirror the pipeline status from an upstream pipeline to a bridge job by using the `needs:pipeline` keyword.
 The latest pipeline status from master is replicated to the bridge job.

 Example: